Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The fake clues effectively point away from the correct answer.
-The 'catastrophic natural event' and 'medical breakthrough' are clearly unrelated to the moon landing but could relate to the disasters.
+The 'fake' clues are clearly pointing to the wrong answers (Apollo 13 and World War II).
+They have no relation to the correct answer and are believable within their contexts.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices